 These two spirals of wire can be made from galvanised steel, stainless steel, aluminium, polymer-coated steel or a range of alloys, providing the ability to tailor your hose to the task it will perform.
 No matter what metal is chosen for the wire spirals, however, these vital components provide the pressure resistance which composite hoses are known for, and keep the hose tightly bound together under pressure.

-This construction also allows composite hose to be made with a range of film or polymer materials, including common and specialist polymers, depending on the task required of the hose.
+This construction also allows the composite hose to be made with a range of film or polymer materials, including common and specialist polymers, depending on the task required of the hose.

 This combination of wire variety and polymer variety makes composite hose more adaptable and more suited to bespoke applications than any other hose type available from Proflex Hose – composite hose pipe can be tailored to the fluid carried, the specific pressure, temperature and mechanical requirements like length and durability, providing unmatched versatility!